antrea-io/antrea/docs/network-policy.md

 policy contains a single rule, which drops matched traffic on a single port, to the 10.0.10.0/24 subnet specified by the `ipBlock` field.
-**Note**: The order in which the egress rules are set matter, i.e. rules will be evaluated in the order in which they are written.
+**Note**: The order in which the egress rules are set matter, i.e. rules will be enforced in the order in which they are written.

-## Rule evaluation based on priorities
+## Rule enforcement based on priorities

-With the introduction of tiers, ClusterNetworkPolicies are first evaluated based on the tier to which they are associated with. i.e. all CNP belonging to "Emergency" tier are evaluated first, followed by policies associated with the "SecurityOps" tier and so on, until the "Application" tier policies are evaluated.
-Within a tier, rules belonging to Cluster NetworkPolicy CRDs are associated with various priorities, such as the `priority` at the CNP level and the priority at rule level.
-Overall, Cluster Policy with the highest precedence (lowest priority number value) is evaluated first.
-Within this policy, rules are evaluated in the order in which they are set.
+With the introduction of tiers, ClusterNetworkPolicies are first enforced based on the tier to which they are associated with. i.e. all CNP belonging to the "Emergency" tier are enforced first, followed by policies associated with the "SecurityOps" tier and so on, until the "Application" tier policies are enforced.
+Within a tier, rules belonging to Cluster NetworkPolicy CRDs are associated with various priorities, such as the `priority` at the CNP level and the priority at the rule level.
+Overall, the Cluster Policy with the highest precedence (lowest priority number value) is enforced first.
+Within this policy, rules are enforced in the order in which they are set.
 For example, consider the
 following:

 - CNP1{priority: 10, ingressRules: [ir1.1, ir1.2], egressRules: [er1.1, er1.2]}